choderalab/protons/protons/forcefields/readme.md

 which won't work with openmm.
 The next step fixes that.
 2. Run `2-process_raw_ff10_ions.py` to remove residues without parameters.
 This should provide you with the three xml files containing ion parameters and templates.

+## Testing functionality

+Dependencies may break over time.
+To test whether these scripts are valid simply run

+`behave`

+from the `forcefields` directory.
+This will run all of the scripts.
+These tests require that you install the `behave` library.
+If you are using conda, typing

+`conda install -c omnia behave`

+will install this for you.